 What makes a marriage legal in Michigan?

-To effectuate a legal marriage in Michigan requires “solemnization” by certain authorized persons (in addition to other requirements involving consent, obtaining a license, age, etc.) (Michigan Compiled Laws, Chapter 551, Section 551.2)
+To effectuate a legal marriage in Michigan requires obtaining a valid marriage license and having the wedding “solemnization” by certain authorized persons (in addition to other requirements involving consent, age requirements, etc.) (Michigan Compiled Laws, Chapter 551, Section 551.2)

 Who is authorized to solemnize marriages in Michigan?

-Does Michigan law authorize Secular Celebrants or representatives of secular organizations such as Center for Inquiry to solemnize marriages?
+Does Michigan law authorize Secular Celebrants or representatives of secular organizations such as Center for Inquiry to perform weddings and solemnize marriages?

-Are there people who call themselves Secular Celebrants who can legally solemnize marriages in Michigan?
+Are there people who call themselves Secular Celebrants who can legally solemnize marriages?

-Some non-religious people who identify as Secular Celebrants choose to become ministers, rabbis, or religious practitioners of religious organizations such as the Humanist Society (Quaker), Society for Humanistic Judaism (Jewish), or the Universal Life Church (Non-denominational) in order to qualify as a “minister of the gospel, clergy, or religious practitioner” under Michigan law.
+Some people who identify themselves as Secular Celebrants may have the ability to legally solemnize weddings in Michigan if they are (or were previously) a minister, preist, or rabbi, etc. Those who are ordained/certified through religious organizations such as the Humanist Society (founded in the Quaker Tradition), Society for Humanistic Judaism (Jewish), or the Universal Life Church Monastery (Non-denominational) also qualify as a “minister of the gospel” under Michigan law.
 These Secular Celebrants will perform a marriage ceremony that has no religious content but can only do so in their capacity as clergy for a religious organization.

 Why does CFI have a Secular Celebrants Training Program if its representatives can’t solemnize marriages in Michigan and most other states?

-By having a secular celebrant training program CFI is laying the groundwork for a legal challenge to state marriage laws that unconstitutionally show preference to religious organizations.
+The CFI Secular Celebrant training program at Center for Inquiry is laying the groundwork for a legal challenge to state marriage laws that unconstitutionally show preference to religious organizations, but ensuring that our trained celebrants meet the requirements of most states to legally solemnize weddings (with the exception of being religious clergy).

 What kind of organization is CFI?